ensoft/marple/docs/README.md

 The workflow for using MARPLE is as follows:

- 1. **Collect data** - specify areas of interest and duration of collection as [[#Collecting data | command line arguments], and MARPLE will collect data and write it to disk.
+ 1. **Collect data** - specify areas of interest and duration of collection as [command line arguments](#collecting-data), and MARPLE will collect data and write it to disk.

  2. *(optional)* **Transfer collected data to another machine** - the data can be moved to another machine and still viewed.